tianyi21/eie3105/README.md

 I considered the robot car on the track when the left boundary of the black line lies between the 3rd and 4th photo-resistor, and the right boundary lies between the 5th and 6th photo-resistor.

-Therefore, it provides two options: Follow the left boundary or follow the right boundary.
+Therefore, this provides us with two options: Follow the left boundary or follow the right boundary.
 It also helps the robot car to perform track changing.

 #### Control Scheme
 P Control